CAD-Booster/SolidDNA/README.md

     5. Set a breakpoint in your add-in or plugin code by clicking left of a relevant line of code.
 This will highlight the line in red.
 If we reach that code, the debugger will pause there.
     6. Click play or press F5.
 This starts the debugger and SOLIDWORKS.
     7. Once you hit your breakpoint, hit F5 to continue until the next breakpoint or hit F10 to go to the next line.
     8. Extra tip: enable [Hot Reload](https://learn.microsoft.com/en-us/visualstudio/debugger/hot-reload?view=vs-2022&pivots=programming-language-dotnetf) so you can make changes and save your code while SOLIDWORKS is running.
+Hot Reload is awesome.
 Very often, you can make quick changes this way without having to restart SOLIDWORKS.

 ![image](https://github.com/user-attachments/assets/f8656a5a-4465-4409-a96f-d9af4984a020)